apache/spark/docs/apache-airflow/tutorial.rst

       "Leave" INTEGER
   );

-We also need to add a connection to postgres.
+We also need to add a connection to Postgres.
 Go to the UI and click "Admin" >> "Connections".
 Specify the following for each field:

 - Conn id: LOCAL
 - Conn Type: postgres